yerzham/reaktor-birdnest/README.md

 [Reaktor pre-assignment](https://assignments.reaktor.com/birdnest/) for reporting no-drone zone violations around a birdnest.

-Worked on over the weekend and couple work days.
+Worked on this over the weekend and couple work days.

 ## Deploy locally